Warren County Democratic Party Central Committee Bylaws

 Section 1 – Frequency and Notice of Meetings

-The central committee shall meet at least once every three (3) months.
-The central committee, by vote of the majority of those central committee members present, may direct the County chairperson to call regular meetings at times in places selected by the central committee.
-The County chairperson may call special meetings as deemed necessary.
-The County chairperson shall cause notice of all meetings to be mailed (or e-mailed to those members who specify preference for such delivery) to each member and officer of the central committee at least seven (7) days before the date set for such a meeting.
-A majority of the executive committee can call a meeting of the central committee.
-It is further provided that up on receipt of a petition signed by twenty-five percent (25%) of the members of the central committee, the chairperson shall call a special meeting which must be held within ten (10) days of the receipt of such a petition.
+The Central Committee shall meet at least once every three (3) months.
+The Central Committee, by vote of the majority of those Central Committee members present, may direct the County Chairperson to call regular meetings at times in places selected by the Central Committee.
+The County Chairperson may call special meetings as deemed necessary.
+The County Chairperson shall cause notice of all meetings to be emailed to each member and officer of the Central Committee at least seven (7) days before the date set for such a meeting.
+A majority of the Executive Committee can call a meeting of the Central Committee.
+It is further provided that upon receipt of a petition signed by twenty-five percent (25%) of the members of the Central Committee, the Chairperson shall call a special meeting which must be held within ten (10) days of the receipt of such a petition.
 Twenty-five percent (25%) of each year’s meetings of the central committee may be held at a location outside the county seat.

 Section 2 – Open Meetings

-The central committee meetings shall be open to the public (except for those concerned with the hiring of staff).
+The Central Committee meetings shall be open to the public (except for those concerned with the hiring, terminating or disciplining of staff).
 All votes shall be public.
 Proxy voting and prorated voting are prohibited.
 All motions shall be carried by a majority vote.

 Section 3 – Quorum and Conduct of Meeting